sensu/sandbox/sensu-go/core/README.md

 -d "$(jq '.' -cM event.json )" \
 http://127.0.0.1:8080/events
 ```
-Here we using an example json event in the file `event.json` in the vagrant home directory.
+Here we using an example json event in the provided file `event.json` in the vagrant home directory.

 ### N.B.
 The access token expires every 15 minutes.
 You could manually renew it but sensuctl can do it more easily, so just run any command that queries the API and re-do steps 1 & 2